 She's drunk at least a litre of coffee today.

-(NOT: she's been drinking three cups of coffee this morning).
+(NOT: ).

 3: The present perfect continuous often focuses on the action itself, while the present perfect simple focuses on the fact that the action is completed:

 I've been reading the book you recommended.
 (I'm enjoying it, but I've not finished).